Crataegus species, a.k.a. Mayhaw and Thornapple.

 Most birds love hawthorn berries.
 The haws may be chopped up to provide an inexpensive source of tree fresh fruit for small birds in the winter.
 Haws are an important winter food source for wildlife as well.

-Recipes, Household Formulas, and Non-medicinal Uses of Hawthorn
+Household Formulas and Non-medicinal Uses of Hawthorn

 In North America, Hawthorn was used widely for tool handles and fence posts because its wood is hard and rot-resistant.
 If you can find a large enough chunk, hawthorn’s tightly-grained wood makes beautiful carvings and is said to polish well.